bsidestlv/bsidestlv.com/content/_index.md

 ## BSidesTLV 2023 - Thank you for participating!

-It’s a wrap for BSidesTLV 2022, Our biggest event yet!
+It’s a wrap for BSidesTLV 2022, our biggest event yet!

 1700+ in person participants, 30 amazing speakers, 100 CFP talk submissions, 666 CTF teams, 14 sponsors, 40 volunteers, 2 tracks and a whole lot of fun on stage!
 This year we had an overwhelming audience turnout and unfortunately, not everyone got to experience our full event and join us.